 Solving a variety of puzzles like crossword puzzles, word searches, and Sudoku throughout the day or the week are fun exercises to get your brain juices flowing and prevent brain atrophy.

-Do Yoga to Improve your Hearing
+2. Yoga to improve your hearing

-Yoga is known and widely practiced for its wide variety of health benefits.
-Thankfully, there are yoga exercises that help with your hearing too!
 The main goal of these exercises is to increase circulation in your ear and your brain, since increased circulation helps improve nerve functions and removes waste and toxins.

 Keeping your body in tiptop shape is important for keeping your ears and brain healthy.
 Exercising every day by going out for a walk or job, doing yoga, or even just gardening or doing housework is great for getting your blood pumping and circulation going strong.

-We recommend not exercising with headphones, earphones, or any source of loud music, since repeated exposure to loud noises can damage ear hairs, which are irreplaceable.
+We recommend not exercising with headphones, earphones, or any source of loud music since repeated exposure to loud noises can damage ear hairs, which are irreplaceable.
 If you decide to exercise with music, keep the volume relatively quiet and comfortable.

 Meditate in a park or other public area where you will be surrounded by various sounds.
 As you meditate, take deep breaths to help blood circulation and increase oxygen in your body.

 This exercise will help you concentrate on deciphering sounds in noisy environments and determining the location of each sound.

-You can place another sound source in a different area of the room, and turn up the volume until the combination of the two sounds creates a noisy environment.
+You can place another sound source in a different area of the room.
+Simply turn up the volume until the combination of the two sounds creates a noisy environment.

 Have someone move around the room while reading sentences from a book or newspaper.
 Close your eyes, repeat the sentence back to them, and try to locate from where he or she is reading the sentence.